microsoft/azuredevopslabs/labs/vsts/packagemanagement/readme.md

 - **Visual Studio 2017** or higher version

-- You can use the **[VSTS Demo Data generator](http://vstsdemogenerator.azurewebsites.net/Environment/Create)** to provison a project with pre-defined data on to your Visual Studio Team Services account.
+- You can use the **[VSTS Demo Data generator](http://vstsdemogenerator.azurewebsites.net/Environment/Create)** to provision a project with pre-defined data on to your Visual Studio Team Services account.
 Please use the ***My Health Clinic*** template to follow the hands-on-labs.

 - If you are not using the VSTS Demo Data Generator, you can clone the code from here